Subject to change. Last updated May 11, 2023.

 Do parents need to get tested before dropping their children off?

-Parents who are spending time on campus during drop off on Sunday, July 24th are asked to complete the COVID pre-screening testing.
+Parents who are spending time on campus during drop off on Sunday, July 23rd are asked to complete the COVID pre-screening testing.
+We also will require that campers and their families use appropriate COVID-19 precautions in the 14 days prior to camp.
+We will provide specific details at least one month prior to the start of camp.

 Will I get a refund if camp is canceled or my child needs to come home early?